-In Campaign Sprint, Trump Focus On Immigration Not A Winner For All GOP Candidates
+In Campaign Sprint, Trump's Focus On Immigration Not A Winner For All GOP Candidates

 In Missouri, where Trump will campaign on Thursday and again next Monday, Democratic Sen. Claire McCaskill is running ads highlighting her endorsement by the National Border Patrol Council.
 She and her GOP opponent, Josh Hawley, agreed that Trump can't alter birthright citizenship through an executive order.

-Sen. Joe Donnelly, D-Ind., who's in a tough re-election contest against Republican Mike Braun, stressed his repeated votes in favor of a border wall.
-Donnelly also said he'd be open to considering legislative changes to birthright citizenship.
+Sen. Joe Donnelly, D-Ind., who is in a tough re-election contest against Republican Mike Braun, stressed his repeated votes in favor of a border wall.
+Donnelly also said he would be open to considering legislative changes to birthright citizenship.

 Republicans in Florida worry that Trump's focus on immigration could alienate Latinos, who represent 16 percent of that swing state's registered voters.

 GOP Reps.
 Carlos Curbelo and Mario Diaz-Balart, who represent the Miami area, both defended birthright citizenship on Tuesday.
-Trump's rally on Wednesday is not near their south Florida districts.
+Trump's rally on Wednesday is not near their South Florida districts.

-Republican Gov. Rick Scott, who's challenging Sen. Bill Nelson, D-Fla., told the Miami Herald he hasn't seen the president's proposal and would need to fully review it.
+Republican Gov. Rick Scott, who is challenging Sen. Bill Nelson, D-Fla., told the Miami Herald he hasn't seen the president's proposal and would need to fully review it.